 Awash with nature-inspired opulence, the Grand Canyon draws an estimated five million visitors annually, each seeking that perfect viewpoint, that awe-striking vista which evokes the deepest of emotions and renews the bond between nature and humanity.
 With its rich color palette and dramatic panoramas, wayfarers trek from one edge of the Canyon to the other in search of that priceless landscape that will confirm for them the existence of something greater than themselves.
-While vantage points can be found throughout Grand Canyon National Park and the surrounding countryside, nowhere does form meet function so effortlessly or quite so beautifully as at Desert View Watchtower.
+While vantage points can be found throughout Grand Canyon National Park, nowhere does form meet function so effortlessly or quite so beautifully as at Desert View Watchtower.

 Constructed in 1932 along the South Rim of the Canyon at its easternmost edge, Desert View Watchtower exudes the presence of a people and place more ancient than the early 20th century.
 The Watchtower radiates an almost primordial aura, echoing the spirit of the Canyon’s earliest inhabitants and imbues that aura into the landscape.
 Modeled after the ancient Anasazi watchtowers found in the nearby Four Corners area, this natural blending of modern structure with ancient form was the artistic masterpiece of Mary Colter.

 The top of the tower rises some seventy feet above the South Rim and is the highest point from which to view the southern and eastern edges of the Canyon.
 Formed in circular fashion just as the Anasazi watchtowers, Desert View rises some five stories high.
 It sits gracefully on one of the many promontories that jut out from the Canyon edge, and is crafted of native stones that were each handpicked by Colter for their size, color and appearance of age.